The substrate of flow

 In Taoist philosophy, the Dao is the natural order—the way things flow when not forced.
 Water doesn't fight its way downhill; it follows the path of least resistance.

-• No central authority — Streams flow between peers, not through gatekeepers
+• No central authority — Streams exist on peers, not servers.
+Read and write directly.

-• Emergent behavior — Complex systems arise from simple stream interactions
+• Emergent behavior — Complex systems arise from simple stream operations.

 See how Yin agents consume and produce streams, or explore DaoDB to understand stream interpretation as queryable indexes.